wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 2. Click **Publish**.

     A pop-up named **Publish a connector** appears.
-Let's publish a connector for this REST API proxy.
-Creating a connector for this REST API proxy makes it available on the Marketplace.
-Click **Yes, Please**.
+Creating a connector for this REST API proxy makes it available in the Marketplace.
+Let's skip publishing a connector for this REST API proxy.
+Click **No, Thanks**.

 3. Click **Publish**.